Export

 XLSX

-Exports the full shotlist, including all shots and scenes, as a styled Excel list similar to the PDF export.
+Exports the shotlist as a styled Excel list similar to the PDF export.
 The resulting file is a standard MS Excel 2007+ (.xlsx) file.

 Scenes filter